fitzcarrald/Bienchen/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 [![https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)](https://www.gnu.org/licenses/)

-without any changes you will need gcc-12 or clang 14 to build
+	• tested with gcc 11.2, gcc 12 and clang 14
 	• tested with Arena on Linux and Windows
 	• tested with PyChess on Linux